Updated as of release 2020

 - Fiscal Year

-You can tick Test Run to verify information is correct and after that, untick Test Run for definite
+You can tick Test Run to verify information is correct and after that, untick Test Run for definite execution.

-Now, let´s continue with second step.
+Now, let´s continue with next steps.

 Preparation Steps to New Asset Accounting: